 eBay sellers, especially pickers, love the thrill of the hunt.
-Never knowing what we will find in a thrift store, garage sale, estate sale, or consignment store.
-There can be a nagging feeling not to leave anything decent behind, because we know how much money we can make on items we are familiar with selling.
-Sometimes there are feelings of, "I will never find that again," or "Someone else might buy this so I better get it now."
+There's an excitement in never knowing what you'll find in a thrift store, garage sale, estate sale, or consignment store.
+There can be a nagging urge not to leave anything decent behind because you know how much money you can make on items you're familiar with selling.
+"I will never find that again," you might say to yourself.
+"Someone else might buy this, so I better get it now."

-But, this hunter-gatherers instinct can backfire and lead to an accumulation of too much inventory in the home that isn't being listed.
-When shopping and inventory creep starts to interfere with daily living, relationships, and the eBay selling process, it can actually be a hoarding disorder disguised as a business.
+This hunter-gatherer instinct can backfire and lead to an accumulation of too much inventory in the home.
+When the shopping and inventory creep start to interfere with daily living, relationships, and the eBay selling process, it can be a hoarding disorder disguised as a business.

 What Exactly Is a Hoarding Disorder?